Clearly define problems to reach best solutions

 Examples of other clearly defined problems or opportunities

-- The community group’s objections are slowing the local council’s rezoning approvals for the property we have bought for our new manufacturing plant, which we need to be approved by 15 May.
+- The community group’s objections are slowing the local council’s rezoning approvals for the property we have bought for our new manufacturing plant, which we need to be approved by 15 May to meet construction deadlines.

 - False allegations about the safety of this skateboard are likely to reduce its sales by 30% this financial year.